Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Model Setup and Targeting Parameters

-We can express the target parameter in Eq. \eqref{target_Gamma_star_def} as the linear functional of $m_{\mathbb{P}}$.
-The functional $\Gamma^\star$ is known (or identifiable) because it is identified from the distribution of $Z$.
-In this sense, our identification analysis is about how we can bound the unknown function $m_{\mathbb{P}}$.
-Note that under the assumption of latent threshold crossing in the treatment equation and a single dimensional unobserved heterogeneity, \citet{heckman/vytlacil:2005,heckman2007econometric} express the target parameters in Table \ref{table:target_parameters} as linear functional of marginal treatment response functions $m_{\mathbb{P},0}$ and $m_{\mathbb{P},1}$ only.
-This is because $m_{\mathbb{P},D}$ can be identified by the propensity score $\mathbb{P}(D=1|Z)$, and it is also the main difference between our model setup and those in the existing literature studying the identification of policy relevant treatment effects.
+for a generic function $m=(m_{0},m_{1},m_{D},m_{0D},m_{1D})'\in\mathcal{M}$.
+Given $\Gamma^\star$, we can express the target parameter in \eqref{def_target_parameters} as $\Gamma^\star(m_{\mathbb{P}})$, which is a linear functional of $m_{\mathbb{P}}$.
+The functional $\Gamma^\star$ is identifiable from the distribution of $Z$ and thus is known to the researchers.
+In this sense, our partial identification analysis focuses on how we can bound the unknown function $m_{\mathbb{P}}$.
+Note that under the threshold-crossing structure for the treatment with one-dimensional unobserved heterogeneity, \citet{heckman/vytlacil:2005,heckman2007econometric} express the target parameters in Table \ref{table:target_parameters} as linear functionals of the unknown functions $m_{\mathbb{P},0}$ and $m_{\mathbb{P},1}$ only.
+This is because $m_{\mathbb{P},D}$ is identified by the propensity score $\mathbb{P}(D=1|Z)$, and it is also the main difference between our model setup and those in the existing literature studying PRTEs under the Heckman-Vytlacil framework.